Semi-integral Brauer-Manin obstruction and quadric orbifold pairs: Introduction

-For a fixed non-zero $n \in \ZZ$ let $N'_n\(B\)$ denote the number of failures of the integral Hasse principle in the family $\sQ_{\bfa, n} \setminus \DDelta$ considered above with $0 < |a_1|, |a_2|, |a_3| \le B$.
+For fixed non-zero $n \in \ZZ$, let $N'_n\(B\)$ denote the number of failures of the integral Hasse principle in the family $\sQ_{\bfa, n} \setminus \DDelta$ considered above with $0 < |a_1|, |a_2|, |a_3| \le B$.
 This quantity was first studied in \cite[Thm.~1.2, Cor.~1.4]{MIT} where similar bounds with different powers of $\log B$ are established.
 These bounds were later improved in \cite[Thm~1.1]{SAN}.
-An interesting feature of the lower bound of Theorem~\ref{thm:main4} is that it is a further improvement of the one in \cite[Thm~1.1]{SAN} for the number of Hasse principle failures for integral points on affine diagonal quadrics.
+As $N_n(B) \le N_n'(B)$, the upper bound here follows from the upper bound in \cite[Thm~1.1]{SAN}.
+An interesting feature of the lower bound of Theorem~\ref{thm:main4} is that it is a further improvement of the lower bound in \cite[Thm~1.1]{SAN}.
 Thus Theorem~\ref{thm:main4} produces almost the expected magnitude of $N_n(B)$ (and also of $N_n'(B)$ when combined with \cite[Thm~1.1]{SAN}) up to a factor of $(\log B)^{1/2}$.
-It would be of interest to see if this magnitude matches the upper bound given here.
+It would be of interest to see whether this magnitude matches the upper bound given here.
 A major obstacle is the fact that it is not possible to find a uniform generator for $\Br (\sQ_{\bfa, n} \setminus \DDelta) / \Br \QQ$ across the whole family \cite[Cor.~4.4]{UEM}.
-Hence obtaining necessary and sufficient conditions to detect the presence of a Brauer--Manin obstruction amounts to selecting a large proper subfamily for which a uniform generator exists.
+Obtaining necessary and sufficient conditions to detect the presence of a Brauer--Manin obstruction amounts to selecting a large proper subfamily for which a uniform generator exists.